 Santorini (2 nights): to see what the fuss is about

 We're not going to lie: Santorini is very touristic and the prices are sky-high.
 One of the best ways to enjoy the famous sunset is if you rent a place that has a view to (the picturesque side of) the sea.
-You have to dig deeper into your pockets but there will be no fellow traveller blocking your view.
+You have to dig deeper into your pockets, but there will be no fellow traveller blocking your view.
 The rest is all true: those white walls with the blue rooftops are really special!

 Milos (5 nights): for beaches

-End your itinerary on a proper beach island, with a laid back vibe that's perfect for the beach bums among us.
+Finish your itinerary on a proper beach island, with a laid back vibe that's perfect for the beach bums among us.
 If you have the budget for it, rent a boat or go on one of the organised trips that take you to Kleftiko, a white rock formation with numerous caves.
 Those bright turquoise waters are unreal!

-The climb to the Venetian castle of Plaka, which dates from the 13th century, will treat you with romantic little paths and lovely churches.
+The climb to the Venetian castle of Plaka, which dates from the 13th century, will treat you to romantic little paths and lovely churches.
 Enjoy the panorama of the whole island from the top.
 If you're up for some more romance, stay until sunset.
 You won't regret it.